kojiishi/east_asian_spacing/README.md

 Please use the `--help` option to see the full list of options.

-Also, there are some [scripts] in the `scripts` directory that can help using the tools.

 ### Languages

-Because glyphs of a code point differ by languages, this tool need to generate different tables for different languages.
+Because the glyph for a code point may differ by languages, this tool need to generate different tables for different languages.

 When the font supports multiple East Asian languages,